cfenell/cs-control/README.md

 # Usage
-cs_setsound <FILE>: read sound settings from FILE and write to Reface CS
+cs_setsound FILE: read sound settings from FILE and write to Reface CS

-cs_getsound <FILE>: read sound settings from Reface CS and write to FILE
+cs_getsound FILE: read sound settings from Reface CS and write to FILE

 # File format
 See the included example in examples/patch1